 Breakfast in The Garden, an indoor covered courtyard that’s flooded with light, is guaranteed to get your day off to a good start.
 While 300 thread count linens promise a great night’s slumber.

-The Garden also serves as a sophisticated all-day dining and drinking venue.
+The Garden also serves as a sophisticated all-day dining and drinking venue and I’d definitely recommend stopping by for a bite to eat or drink.

 Address: 20 North Bridge, Edinburgh EH1 1TR